About sleeping pill addiction

-Do you have trouble sleeping and wish there was something you could take to drop off?
-You are not alone.
-Many people use sleeping pills to get some rest.
+Do you have trouble sleeping and are considering sleeping pills?
 As a matter of fact, there is an excess of 15 million prescriptions written in the UK each year.
-It is also becoming commonplace to purchase sleeping medication over the counter without a prescription.

 Many take sleeping pills to counter the effects of insomnia under the direction of their doctor.
-However, If you have become accustomed to using a sedative to get to sleep at night, you may continue taking them. it is an unfortunate fact that some drugs can be addictive and habit forming and having a dependency on sleeping pills is becoming more of a widespread issue in this country.
+However, If you have become accustomed to using a sedative to get to sleep at night, you may continue taking them.
+Unfortunately, drugs such as these can be addictive and habit forming and having a sleeping pill addiction is becoming more of a widespread issue in this country.

 What are sleeping pills?

 Also known as hypnotics, sleeping pills are obtained via prescription following consultation with a doctor.
 The term sleeping pills covers several different types of sleep medication: hypnotics that induce sleep and tranquillizers that lower anxiety levels.
 This medication uses chemical elements like benzodiazepines, which are largely responsible for the risks of dependency.

 Those who have developed an addiction to sleeping pills may acquire them through various means, not just through a prescription from their GP or over the counter.
 Sleeping pills are known by many different names, from `downers` to `tranks` and `bye-byes` forget-me pill Roche.

 However, you may not fully appreciate the risks of taking sleeping pills past the prescribed level.

 “It can be hard to predict their effects as different hypnotic drugs can affect brain chemistry in various ways.”